growingpenguin/growingpenguin.github.io/_posts/2024-03-12-BritishCultureAndHistory_Culture2.md

 **authentic** <br/>
 Genuine, real, or true <br/>
 In the context of community, it suggests a desire for interactions, experiences, or connections that are sincere, honest, and without pretense <br/>
+**podcasting** <br/>
+The creation and distribution of audio programs available for download or streaming over the Internet <br/>
+Podcasts cover a wide range of topics and formats, including but not limited to interviews, discussions, storytelling, and educational content.
+Mentioning podcasting alongside TikTok and the success of "An Cailín Ciúin" and "Kneecap" highlights the diverse mediums through which the Irish language and culture are being promoted and celebrated <br/>
+I